-National After-School Age Alliance for School Age Services (NAA) - The Council on Accreditation (COA): Afterschool Program Standards include After School Administration (ASP-AM), After School Human Resources (ASP-HR), and After School Programming and Services (ASP-PS).
-The Administration Standards cover practices related to continuous quality improvement, financial management, risk prevention and management and ethical practice.
-The Human Resources Standards address recruitment and selection, training and professional development, support and supervision.
+National After-School Age Alliance for School Age Services (NAA) - The Council on Accreditation (COA): Afterschool Program Standards include:

+- After School Administration (ASP-AM).

+- After School Human Resources (ASP-HR), and

+- After School Programming and Services (ASP-PS).

+The Administration Standards cover practices related to:

+- continuous quality improvement,

+- financial management,

+- risk prevention, and

+- management and ethical practice.

+The Human Resources Standards address:

+- recruitment and selection,

+- training and professional development,

+- support and supervision.

 The Programming and Services Standards set forth additional recommended practices for working with children and youth in out-of-school time.

-National Association for Family Child Care (NAFCC) - Awarded to Family child care providers who meet the eligibility requirements and the Quality Standards for NAFCC Accreditation.
-Accreditation reflects a high level of quality through a process that examines all aspects of the Family child care program, i.e., relationships, the environment, developmental learning activities, safety and health, and professional and business practices.
+National Association for Family Childcare (NAFCC) - Awarded to Family childcare providers who meet the eligibility requirements and the Quality Standards for NAFCC Accreditation.
+Accreditation reflects a high level of quality through a process that examines all aspects of the Family childcare program, i.e., relationships, the environment, developmental learning activities, safety and health, and professional and business practices.

-Once Family child care providers become accredited, they agree to abide by the standards set forth and to be measured against those standards with periodic integrity and compliance reviews.
+Once Family childcare providers become accredited, they agree to abide by the standards set forth and to be measured against those standards with periodic integrity and compliance reviews.

-Facility Smoking Guidance: Smoking is not permitted within 50 feet of any government building.
-The designated smoking area is not within view of children/youth.
+Facility Smoking/Vaping Guidance: Smoking or vaping is not permitted within 50 feet of any government building.
+The designated smoking area is out of view of children/youth.
 A safe disposal area/receptacle for smoking paraphernalia is provided in the designated smoking area and is policed regularly.